-TVs have gotten bigger — way bigger — but as a result the actual chassis holding the electronics has shrunk.
+TVs have gotten bigger — way bigger — but as a result, the actual chassis holding the electronics have shrunk.
 That is fine as far as the display goes, but where is the room for the speakers?
 There is none, is the answer.
 This makes the need for a sound bar even more pressing, but it also means that the audio has to stretch a greater distance if there’s to be stereo coming from the left and right sides of the TV.
 Hence the need for the 54 inches of Vizio’s S5451w-C2 Home Theater Sound Bar.
-But does that mean that the speakers must share space with a subwoofer and psycho-acoustic technology in order to “create” greater depth and a sense of surround?
+But does that mean that the speakers must share space with a subwoofer and psycho-acoustic technology to “create” greater depth and a sense of surround?
 Again, not with this sound bar.
 Listen as it gets set up to understand all.
 You may also want to check out the Yamaha YAS-108 – Best Soundbar/Editor’s Choice.

 There’s a “sweet” spot dead-center for a single person, but the S5451w-C2’s size enables bodies to be placed to either side and still get the stereo effect.
-Which means that the often-used couch placed in front of the TV won’t be causing the usual problems when people sit down to watch something.
+This means that the often-used couch placed in front of the TV won’t be causing the usual problems when people sit down to watch something.
 I plugged the sound bar in for power and turned it on using the tab control at the side.
-If you prefer a shorter sound bar that is 40.1 inches wide, open our Vizio sb4021m a1 home theater sound bar review.
+If you prefer a shorter sound bar that is 40.1 inches wide, open our Vizio SB4021M A1 home theater sound bar review.

 But I had to turn the sub around so that I could get to the two RCA inputs on the back.
 One was for connecting the included Left satellite speaker that went a few feet away to the left, the other input did the same for the other Right satellite speaker which went to the right.
 I now had the capability not only for getting a true bass response, but for getting a true surround response as well.
-Vocals are really clear, which makes this highly suitable for use with normal TV viewing, be it Judge Judy, a sitcom or repeats of The Walking Dead (which is where the sub comes more into play, for sure).
-You might also want to check out the Vizio 55430w c2 54 3 0 home theater sound bar review.
+Vocals are really clear, which makes this highly suitable for use with normal TV viewing, be it Judge Judy, a sitcom, or repeats of The Walking Dead (which is where the sub comes more into play, for sure).
+You might also want to check out the Vizio 55430W C2 54 3.0 home theater sound bar review.

 Returning to the sound bar, I took the slightly larger than a credit card remote and turned it on.
 What is done isn’t mirrored on the sound bar because there’s no visual panel — although a series of LEDs light up at the lower left to indicate increase/decreasing volume.
 But since there’s a small LCD panel on the remote, you actually see what you are doing through text.
-As to what I could do, it basically fell to controlling the volume, selecting from audio modes (or muting), enacting stereo or surround sound and varying the levels of the audio speakers, including that of the subwoofer.
-I put on the TV, switched to a movie playing on HBO in 5.1 and made my adjustments.
+As to what I could do, it basically fell to controlling the volume, selecting from audio modes (or muting), enacting stereo or surround sound, and varying the levels of the audio speakers, including that of the subwoofer.
+I put on the TV, switched to a movie playing on HBO in 5.1, and made my adjustments.